Homogenization of Three Species Reaction Diffusion Equation in Perforated Domains: Abstract

 \section{Abstract}

 In this article we study the asymptotic behaviour of the solution of the three species chemical reaction-diffusion model with non-homogeneous Neumann boundary condition in a perforated domain.
-We investigate how the mass inflow at the microscale affects the three-species reaction–diffusion system at the macroscale using two-scale convergence.
-As the size of the perforations vanishes, the microscale effects are captured by a global source term in the homogenized equation, which remains a three-species reaction-diffusion system but with modified diffusion coefficients.
+We investigate how the mass inflow at the microscale affects the three-species reaction–diffusion system at the macroscale.
+When the perforations vanish at a moderate rate, employing two-scale convergence we observe that the microscale effects are captured by a global source term in the homogenized equation, which remains a three-species reaction-diffusion system but with modified diffusion coefficients.
+However when the perforations vanish rapidly, the influence of the microscale mass inflow becomes negligible and the macroscopic limit remains the same reaction-diffusion system with the same diffusion coefficients.